Is Starlink Available In Your Area?

 Starlink on the move

-Starlink Mobile is the service’s answer for people constantly on the move, like in an RV or a truck.
-This version of the service is a bit more expensive, especially if you opt for high-performance equipment that allows you to connect with Starlink while you’re literally moving.
+Starlink Roam is the service’s answer for people on the move, like in an RV or a truck.
+This version of the service is a bit more expensive, especially if you opt for high-performance equipment or the Starlink Mini, which is even more portable than the standard dish.

 Starlink priority plans

 The speed of your Starlink internet service will also depend on whether you’re using a plan that includes Priority Data.
-Since you’re connecting to the same satellites as thousands of other Starlink customers, only so much bandwidth can be shared.
-If you selected a plan that includes priority data you’ll be given, well, priority—ensuring you get the fastest speeds available.
+Since you’re connecting to identical satellites as thousands of Starlink customers, only so much bandwidth can be shared.
+If you select a plan that includes priority data, you’ll be given priority, which ensures you get the fastest speeds available.

 How does Starlink compare to other kinds of internet?